tuffy-studio/HAVIC/README.md

 The pretrained and finetuned model weights are provided at [here](https://huggingface.co/JielunPeng/HAVIC/) for convenience and reproducibility.

 ## Evaluation and Inference
-Before running evaluation or inference, please prepare your fine-tuned model, or download the model provided by us.
+Before evaluation or inference, please prepare your fine-tuned model, or download the model provided by us.

 To evaluate or run inference on videos, please first organize the input videos into a CSV file.